 The Sacraments of the Church are those things that mark the important moments of our lives in a way that we can touch, feel and remember.
 It’s said that our sacraments are an outward expression of an interior grace.

 The Old Mission exists to provide for the sacramental needs of those who live on or visit the Central Coast.
 Please contact us concerning: baptism, confirmation, First Eucharist, reconciliation, marriage, Anointing of the Sick, or call to a religious vocation.

-Adults and older children are usually baptized once a year during the Easter vigil through the Rite of Christian Initiation of Adults (RCIA) or children’s RCIA.
+Adults and older children are usually baptized once a year during the Easter vigil through the Rite of Christian Initiation of Adults (OCIA) or children’s OCIC.
 Infants may be baptized throughout the year.

 For baptism of older children and adults, call 805-238-2218 or email the Parish Office at firstname.lastname@example.org.

 The Sacrament of Reconciliation is important to our spiritual health.
 Rightly given, it is a cleansing of the soul and a healing of one’s spirit.